 The hydraulic control system is an electrical system that controls all the hydraulic functions on the Bark Blower.
 This 12-VDC system runs off the engine electrical system.
-It is a programmable logic control (PLC) system located in the main control panel on the passenger-rear side of the machine.
+It is a programmable logic control (PLC) system located in the electrical control box on the passenger-rear side of the machine.
 This module controls the solenoid valves in the hydraulic system.
-The solenoids are energized by way of the Deutsch connectors mounted on each solenoid.
+The solenoids are energized by way of the transparent DIN connectors mounted on each solenoid.
+The DIN connectors each have a small red light in them that illuminates if the circuit is active.
+This is an easy way to check if a particular circuit has electrical power.

-When the MATERIAL START button on the hardwired material start/stop pendant is activated, the proportional solenoid on the airlock valve section is energized, which starts the airlock.
-The floor and feed roll solenoid is energized automatically after a factory-set 2 second delay.
+When the MATERIAL START button on the pendant is activated, the proportional solenoid on the airlock valve section is energized, which starts the airlock.
+If the Floor is turned on using the FLOOR ON/OFF button (located on the keypad of the main control panel), the floor and feed roll solenoid is energized after a factory-set 2 second delay.
 This delay ensures that the airlock has a chance to clear itself.
 After the delay, the floor and feed roll will begin to move at the speed relative to the Floor speed.
 This speed can be set by using the floor increase (FLOOR INC) and floor decrease (FLOOR DEC) buttons on the keypad or the toggle switch on the radio remote transmitter.
-The key pad also has a FLOOR ON/OFF button that allows the operator to temporarily turn off the floor to clear out the airlock.